 Different review sites serve different purposes.

-Online review sites like Google, Yelp and Trustpilot help customers leave reviews for businesses across many different sectors, whereas industry-specific review websites like TripAdvisor, Glassdoor and Amazon, are more tailored to a certain customer experience.
+Online review sites like Google, and Yelp help customers leave reviews for businesses across many different sectors, whereas industry-specific review websites like TripAdvisor, Glassdoor and Amazon, are more tailored to a certain customer experience.

 Social media is playing a bigger role in online reviews as well, as consumers take to platforms like Facebook, YouTube and TikTok to leave reviews about products and services they’ve used.